cosmos/gaia/docs/migration/cosmoshub-3.md

 Prior to exporting `cosmoshub-3` state, validators are encouraged to take a full data snapshot at the export height before proceeding.
-Snapshotting depends heavily on infrastructure, but generally this can be done by backing up the `.gaiad` directory.
+Snapshotting depends heavily on infrastructure, but generally this can be done by backing up the `.gaia` directory.

-It is critically important to back-up the `.gaiad/data/priv_validator_state.json` file after stopping your gaiad process.
+It is critically important to back-up the `.gaia/data/priv_validator_state.json` file after stopping your gaiad process.
 This file is updated every block as your validator participates in a consensus rounds.
 It is a critical file needed to prevent double-signing, in case the upgrade fails and the previous chain needs to be restarted.

 In the event that the upgrade does not succeed, validators and operators must downgrade back to gaia v2.0.15 with v0.37.15 of the _Cosmos SDK_ and restore to their latest snapshot before restarting their nodes.